mikaelbr/node-notifier/README.md

 You also need to specify the image by using absolute path.
 These limitations are due to the Toast notification system.
 A good tip is to use something like `path.join` or `path.delimiter` to have cross-platform pathing.

+**Windows 10 Note:** You might have to activate banner notification for the toast to show.

+From [mikaelbr/gulp-notify#90 (comment)](https://github.com/mikaelbr/gulp-notify/issues/90#issuecomment-129333034
+> You can make it work by going to System > Notifications & Actions.
+The 'toast' app needs to have Banners enabled.
+(You can activate banners by clicking on the 'toast' app and setting the 'Show notification banners' to On)

 [toaster](https://github.com/nels-o/toaster) is used to get native Windows Toasts!